 +-------+--------------+------+------+---------+-------+

-The following example drops the C3 column from the tbl1 table.
+The following example shows how to drop the C3 column from the tbl1 table.

 obclient> ALTER TABLE tbl1 DROP COLUMN C3;

-Execute DESCRIBE tbl1; again to view the table schema of tbl1.
-The output is as follows, showing that the tbl1 table no longer has the C3 column:
+Execute the DESCRIBE tbl1; command again to view the table structure of tbl1.
+The output is as follows, indicating that the C3 column has been dropped from the tbl1 table.

 +-------+--------------+------+------+---------+-------+